 shows a great deal more insight than Eq.
 (B.1).

-The fact that the proportionality constant is doesn’t seem so important11 1 This value of follows by a change of variables, defining in Eq.
-(B.4)., and I would be happy with as a result.
+proportionality constant is doesn’t seem so important, and I would be happy with as a result.
 Finding requires doing a dimensionless integral, which is the only kind of integral you should ever try to do!